-There are up to 13 ferry crossings weekly from Kastelorizo with sailing durations starting from 2 hours 20 minutes.
+There are up to 14 ferry crossings daily from Kastelorizo with sailing durations starting from 2 hours 30 minutes.
 Our Kastelorizo ferry summary provides a good guide but for the latest sailing information use our fare search.

 The small Greek island of Kastelorizo, found in a stretch of the Aegean Sea just a mile from the southern coast of Turkey, shot to fame after featuring in Gabriele Salvatores’ 1991 Oscar-winning flick Mediterraneo; a drama set in World War Two about a group of Italian soldiers who find themselves stranded on the island.
 Today it is a haven for holidaymakers looking for a pleasantly warm and secluded spot in the Mediterranean.